kisakova/documentation/completeReference/commonActions/assign_tasks.rst

 Add a Task for Another Record
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The *Add Task* action will be available for records of entities with "Tasks" activity :ref:`enabled <user-guide-activities-enable>`.
+The *Add Task* action will be available for records of entities with "Tasks" activity enabled in the `entity settings <../System/Entities/entity>`_.

 1. Open the View page of a record the task is related to.